reddiedev/bluedrive-chat/README.md

 5. On your browser, you can view the app at [http://localhost:3000](http://localhost:3000)

 > [!CAUTION]
-> The first run will take some time, as the models are being downloaded for Ollama
+> The first run will take some time, as the models are being downloaded for Ollama.
+Additionally, please allocate `~10 GB` of system space for the containers (the bulk of it is taken up by Ollama)